Antaine/FinalYearProject/Journal.md

 Week 7 -
 Improved Navbar design and fixed the sign in bug.
 Implemented Bootstrap to style pages - C
 UML Diagram of datatbase & comments/Tidying up of code - A Basic forum -A

 Week 8 -
+Updated firebase security to only allow updates if user is logged in - A